Skip to main content

 • Definition of Endpoints ∞ The specific components of the composite MACE endpoint (e.g. all-cause mortality vs. cardiovascular-specific mortality) can influence results.
 The Hong Kong study used a composite that included all-cause mortality, which could be affected by factors other than the drug’s direct cardiovascular effects.

-This conflicting evidence underscores that the interaction between ADT and the is not monolithic.
+This conflicting evidence underscores that the interaction between ADT and the cardiovascular system is not monolithic.
 The choice between an agonist and an antagonist may eventually be guided by a more personalized risk assessment that considers a patient’s baseline cardiovascular health, genetic background, and specific disease characteristics.

 Advanced Risk Stratification Table